Git49-max/saulochess/README.md

 Further developments are Copyright (c) 2025 Saulo/SauloChess and are also under the MIT License.

 The original code is from LinkAnJarad, available in [OpenChess-Insights](https://github.com/LinkAnJarad/OpenChess-Insights/tree/main).
 I made some alterations, such as improvements of the engine management and translated it to portuguese.
-The English version is coming soon with a new option of which language you want to see the review :)

 By the way, the API code is open-source.
 If you want to contribute, go to https://github.com/Git49-max/saulochess.
 Don't forget to see the OpenChess-Insights github too!